 Q. How do I obtain a US TIN?A. An Employer Identification Number (EIN), for individuals (you need to indicate you are a sole proprietor) and businesses, may be obtained over the telephone by calling (267) 941-1099.
 This is not a toll-free number and long distance charges may apply.
 An EIN may also be obtained through filing “Form SS-4, Application for Employer Identification Number” by fax which takes approximately four business days and by mail which takes approximately four weeks.
 More information about Form SS-4 is available on the IRS website.

 Q. How long does it take for the IRS to issue an Individual Taxpayer Identification Number (ITIN)?A. It may take a few months or longer to obtain an ITIN.

 VAT and Sales Tax

-Q. Do you charge sales tax and if yes, in what states?A. We charge sales tax on Illinois and Washington state sales only.
+Q. Do you charge sales tax and if yes, in what states?A. We charge sales tax in states as required by applicable law.
 Sales tax is calculated and then added on top of the Steam Price.
 On a periodic basis, Valve remits sales tax to the revenue authorities.